 - the location of the cyst

-- if the cyst causing pain or discomfort
+- if the cyst is causing pain or discomfort

 A cyst can appear as a bump on your skin.
-It may also feel like a small lump if it is growing just under your skin.
+It may also feel like a small lump if it’s growing just under your skin.

-Some cysts grow deep inside your body where you cannot feel them.
-However, they may cause other symptoms.
-For example, ovarian cysts can cause hormonal problems.
-Polycystic kidney disease can affect kidney function.
+Some cysts grow deep inside your body where you can’t feel them.
+However, they may cause or be related to other symptoms.
+For example, ovarian cysts, such as those that result from polycystic ovary syndrome (PCOS), may cause problems with ovarian and reproductive function.
+Polycystic kidney disease (PKD), which causes cysts to form in the kidney, can adversely affect kidney function.

 Cysts usually grow slowly and have a smooth surface.
 They can be tiny or very large.
-Most cysts are not painful.
-They usually do not cause problems unless they are:
+Most cysts aren’t painful.
+They usually don’t cause problems unless they’re:

 - very large